Ending a Marriage

 You must file the documents listed above in the county where the other party lives or where you last lived as married spouses.
 The clerk will complete the Summons with an official seal.
 The Summons must be served to the other party.

-Service is the process of sending court documents to the other party — delivered by a sheriff.
-This legal notification process informs the other party that the case was filed and provides them the opportunity to respond to the court.
-For divorce, you may be required by law to serve the other party the divorce petition that you file with the court.
+“Service” is the process of sending court documents to the other party – usually delivered by a sheriff.
+This informs the other party that the case was filed and tells them how to respond to you and the court.

 After you have filed the case, the clerk may help you by sending the documents to the local sheriff for service to the other party.
 If the clerk sends the documents to the sheriff, then the sheriff will take the papers to the other party, so they know about the case.
 There is usually a small fee for the clerk to arrange service on your behalf.
 The fee might be waived if you qualify for indigent status.

 Upon receiving the documents, the other party has 20 days to file a written response with the court and mail you a copy.
 If the other party does not file a written response, the clerk may enter a Clerk’s Default against them.
 You may also file a Motion for Default, which is a written request to the court to make a decision about a case.
-If the other party never participates in the case, the court will likely grant your Motion for Default and you will likely receive everything you have requested in your petition.
+If the other party never participates in the case, the court will likely grant your Motion for Default and you may receive everything you have requested in your petition.
 Even if the other party has a default entered against them, they may still appear at hearing.